choefele/CCHMapClusterController/README.md

 ## Positioning cluster annotations

-For aesthetic reasons, you don't want to line up cluster annotations evenly as this would make the underlying grid obvious and look odd.
+For aesthetic reasons, you don't want to line up cluster annotations evenly as this would make the underlying grid obvious.
+This library comes with two implementations to choose the position of cluster annotations:

+- `CCHNearCenterMapClusterer` (default): uses the position of the annotation in a cluster that's closest to the center
+- `CCHCenterOfMassMapClusterer`: computes the average of the coordinates of all annotations in a cluster

+Instances of these classes can be assigned to `CCHMapClusterController`'s property `clusterer`.
+By implementing the protocol `CCHMapClusterer`, you can provide your own strategy for positioning cluster annotations.

+In addition, `CCHMapClusterController` by default reuses cluster annotations for a cell.
+This is beneficial for incrementally adding more annotations to the clustering (e.g. when downloading batches of data) because you want to avoid the cluster annotation jumping around during updates.
+Set `reuseExistingClusterAnnotations` to `NO` if you don't want this behavior.

 ## Finding a clustered annotation